StevenXL/learn-rails/NOTES.md

 In production, for high-volume transactional e-mail and improved deliverabiity, it is best to use a service such as Mandrill or Mailgun to send e-mail.
 We need to configure rails to use these services, and we do that in the `config/environments/development.rb` file.

 Notice the code that we are using to to set feed values into this file that will serve as settings.
 For example, `user_name: Rails.application.secrets.email_provider_username` clearly points to the `config/secrets.yml` file.
 The secrets.yml file is reading from our system environmental variables.
 Those variables are then available to the rest of the system using dot notation as *configuration variables*.

+# Static Pages and Routing #

+The **convention** in rails is to store static pages in the `public/` folder.
+If we place a file called `index.html` in this directory, and do no further configuration / routing, Rails is smart enough to serve up that page.
+The Rails router, which we will talk about in more depth later in the tutorial, is responsible for figuring out which controller and action combo to use.
+The router bases the action it takes on the HTTP verb and the URL.

+If we request the URL `localhost:3000/about`, Rails will automatically try to retrieve the `about.html` page in our public folder.
+Rails will serve the correct page with `localhost:3000/about.html` as well!

+## Introducing Routes ##

+Rails provides a configuration file to control web request routing in `config/routes.rb`.
+In this file, we can control what action Rails takes based on the URL that the browser is attempting to access.

+For example, if we edit delete our `public/index.html` file and edit the routes.rb file, we can set the the root of the application to go to about.html:

+**routes.rb**
+`root to: redirect("/about")`

+What I just witnessed was a bit of Rails magic, and the following paragraph from the tutorial is important enough that it deserves to be quoted verbatim:

+> Some developers complain that the "convention over configuration" principle is **black magic**.
+> It is **not** obvious why pages are delivered from teh `public` folder; it just happens.
+> If you do not know the convention, you could be left scratching your head and looking for the code that maps http://localhost:3000/ to the `public/index.html` file.
+> The code is buried deep in the rails framework.
+> **However, if you know the convention and the technique for overriding it, you have both convenience and power at your disposal. **

+## The Request Response Cycle ##

+The web is nothing more than a web browser *requesting* files from a web server.
+If the HTML file contains the appropriate code, the web browser will also request CSS, JavaScript, and image files.
+Nowadays, some web pages including streaming music and video, which require an open "pipe" between the web browser and the web server.
+However, even in those cases, the setup for the stream is done via a simple response-request cycle.

+We can reduce the complexity of the web to this request-response cycle.
+The developer tools that are available in most browsers allow us to see the actual information passing between the web browser and web server.

+## Document Object Model ##

+Modern browsers load files asynchronously.
+This means that, no matter where the files appear within the HTML, the browser will try to download all files before rendering the page.
+Once all files are downloaded and the browser renders the page, it fires a `DOM ready` even.
+The DOM is an API that provides a structural representation of the HTML document.
+This allows me to modify the document with a scripting language such as JavaScript.

+## The Model-View-Controller Design Pattern ##

+The MVC is a central organizing principle of Rails.
+When a web requests comes into my Rails application, the router is responsible for routing that request to a controller.
+(The router does this by analyzing the HTTP method and URL of the request).
+The controller executes code based on the action that was passed down from the router.
+This code takes care of reaching out to the Model (which contains our database) if it has to in order to collect the appropriate data.
+The View provides the structure and layout.
+The controller then combines the layout from the View with the data from the Model to create a web page.
+This *dynamically created web page* is then passed to the browser.

+Rails applications can, and often do, have multiple controllers, models, and views.
+A Rails developer has to create the code that will combine each of these components correctly.
+However, each of the components inherets methods from superclasses defined in Rails.
+This means there is less code for the developer to write.

+### The Model ###

+In most cases, the model retrieves data from a database.
+However, it is also possible for the model to retrieve data from a remote resource such as Twitter or Facebook.

+### The Controller ###

+A controller can, and often does, have more than one action.
+Each action corresponds to a method defined in that controller file.
+In practice, Rails developers **try to limit themselves** to seven standard actions in their controllers:

+1. index
+2. show
+3. new
+4. create
+5. edit
+6. update
+7. destroy

+A controller that implements these seven actions is said to be *RESTful*.

+### The View ###

+A view file combines Ruby code (the default is embedded Ruby) with HTML markup.
+It is good practice to limit **Ruby code** in view files to only displaying data.
+Anything else belongs in the controller.